palladian1/xv6-annotated/paging_user.md

 So if you ever find yourself looking at C during code review and you come across a function that returns a pointer, you should stop what you're doing and look up the documentation for that function.
-If that function has any chance of returning a null pointer, then you yell and kick and scream until somebody adds a null check and figures out they want to handle it if it's null.
+If that function has any chance of returning a null pointer, then you should yell and kick and scream until somebody adds a null check and figures out how they want to handle it if it's null.
 Is this annoying?
 Yes.
 Hard to remember?
 Yes.
 But that's C. *(cough cough use Rust instead cough cough...)*

 Now, the xv6 authors are so awesome that I'm gonna give them the benefit of the